Surfing the Internet I ended up on Pinterest. I do not visit it everyday but clicking sometimes leads me there. This card is an eye catcher.

 A few pictures will help you out and then it will be forever remembered.

 See how making your own card embellishments give each creation a very individual look.
+Your cards can have that unique touch that your friends will recognize as yours.
+Try this pattern and see for yourself.

 Circle Petals Flat Unit Origami Instructions